 Williamson Tunnels: This series of vaulted passageways cut out of solid rock provides an insight into the fascinating underground world created by Joseph Williamson in the early 19th Century.
 You can take a guided tour through a section of the network of tunnels and view exhibitions which depict the life and times of one of Liverpool’s most eccentric characters.

-Shiverpool Ghost Tour: If you like ghost stories and have a good sense of humour then we’re sure you’ll love Shiverpool ghost tours.
+Shiverpool Ghost Tour: This is our definition of fun things to do in Liverpool – it doesn’t get much more fun that this one.
+If you like ghost stories and have a good sense of humour then we’re sure you’ll love Shiverpool ghost tours.
 You can take a tour around Liverpool’s most haunted city centre locations and have a great laugh along the way.

 Go Karting: This is one for the speed demons and thrill seekers, with a great city centre location.